 I was born to a chemist and an artist in 1967.
 I remember days spent at home, painting, coloring, and just being creative with whatever materials were handy.
 I also remember the permeating scents of beeswax, oil paint and turpentine, since my mother was an avid painter and batik artist.
 My friends always used to tell me that I was an artist, too.

 In 2000, I became interested in making candles for Christmas gifts.
 I was then a piano teacher at home with my two children.
 Little did I know that my online search would lead me to all sorts of information about a new innovation in the candle industry- soy.
 I turned out some pretty nice candles for gifts, after exhaustive attempts and several duds.
 After many, "hey, you should make this into a business" comments, I thought I might just do that.
 I attended entrepreneurial classes, and tested hundreds of fragrances and soy blends.
 After 18 months of testing, I went 'public' with an open house in my home in 2002.
 I began wholesaling to stores in 2004, and continue to keep quite busy with candles.
-I moved my operations out of the home, and have had a shop for nine years where I can produce my candles for wholesale and retail sale, and for my online site.
-I am in the midst of a transition from retail space back to our private property studio space, where I will concentrate on my wholesale and privte label accounts, as well as allow pickups.
+I moved my operations out of the home, and have had a shop for ten years where I can produce my candles for wholesale and retail sale, and for my online site.
 During the summers, I attend four weekly Farmer's Markets, where I have a growing following for my soaps and lotions, as well as seasonal candles.
-I found soap making ten years ago, and that has become another addition (or addiction?) to my creative arsenal.
+I found soap making eleven years ago, and that has become another addition (or addiction?) to my creative arsenal.
 Things keep evolving, and I find that I'm utilizing and combining many things that I have learned along the way.